Thousands of Irish could have Hemochromatosis, a condition that causes too much iron in the blood and can be quite serious.

 Genetic Celtic disease

-One in 400 people in Europe has the chance to develop the condition, whereas in Ireland the chances of getting it, is much higher according to the Irish Mirror.
+One in 400 people in Europe has the chance to develop the condition, whereas in Ireland the chances of getting it, is much higher according to the Irish Mirror, who reported this in 2014.

 One-fifth of people in Ireland carry the genes to develop the condition.